-On account of the symmetry condition, the number of potential weight vectors, and thus the number of potential patterns, is lower than the maximum number of patterns that could be represented by a net of n neuroids.
+On account of the symmetry condition, the number of potential weight vectors, compared to a net without this constraint, and correspondingly, the number of potential attractors or stable patterns (see Chapter 11.4), is lower than the maximum number of patterns that could be represented by a net of n neuroids.
 The symmetry condition follows from the application of Hebb's Rule in storing the patterns (see Chapter 12.1).
 Moreover, with this assumption, it is easy to define the energy function in question.
 Assuming that the patterns show a random distribution, i. e., that about half of the neuroids take value 1 and the other half value -1, one can store maximally n/(4 log n) patterns in a net consisting of n neuroids, if, after recalling the pattern, this pattern is to be generated without errors.
 If an error of 5% is tolerated, the maximum figure is 0.138 n.
 The reason for assuming randomness of distribution is that, in this case, no correlation is observed between the patterns.
 If correlation exists, cross talk is greater and the capacity of the net smaller, accordingly.
 (A special case of nonrandomness of distribution is present, if the patterns are orthogonal in relation to each other (see Chapter 12.
 At most n patterns can then be stored and recalled without error.)

-If a net is endowed with n recurrently connected neurons, the energy function is defined within an ndimensional space.
+If a net is endowed with n recurrently connected neurons, the energy function is defined within an n-dimensional space.
 It may then exhibit a higher number of minima, i. e., attractors and their domains of attraction.
 The depth of the minima and their domains of attraction may greatly vary.
 Undesirable local minima may also occur, known as spurious states.
-Usually, Hopfield nets are considered in which $w{ii} =$ 0, i.e. there are no connections of a neuroid onto itself.
+Usually, Hopfield nets are considered in which w{ii} = 0, i.e. there are no connections of a neuroid onto itself.
 This is, however, not necessary.
 Positive values of w{ii} reduce the number of spurious states by slowing down changes of the activation values of the neuroids because thereby the dynamic of a temporal low-pass filter is introduced (see Chapter 11.5).